-I am a Senior Lecturer in International Relations at the Department of War Studies, King’s College London, where I am also Research Director of the Conflict, Security & Development Research Group (CSDRG), and co-Chair of the Africa Research Group.
+I am a Reader in Conflict, Security and Development at the Department of War Studies, King’s College London, where I am also Research Director of the Conflict, Security & Development Research Group (CSDRG), co-Chair of the Africa Research Group.
 In 2018 I co-founded the Urban Violence Research Network.

 During 2017-2018 I conducted nine months of fieldwork with gangs and violence-affected communities in Cape Town (Manenberg and Hanover Park), Freetown, and Rio de Janeiro (Complexo da Maré).
 I was also Visiting Associate at the Safety and Violence Initiative at the University of Cape Town, South Africa, and Visiting Fellow at the Igarapé Institute, Rio de Janeiro, Brazil.
 I conducted further gang fieldwork in Sierra Leone throughout 2019 and 2020.

 My book Rebels in a Rotten State: Understanding Atrocity in the Sierra Leonean Civil War was published with Hurst and Oxford University Press in 2015.
 I have also published on the disarmament, demobilisation and reintegration (DDR) of combatants, post-conflict reconciliation processes, and fieldwork methodologies.
 I have specialist area knowledge of Sierra Leone and sub-Saharan Africa more broadly.

 Image: book launch, School of International and Public Affairs, Columbia University, New York, 1 March 2017.